 Arts & Crafts

-Toddlers and preschoolers love doing arts and crafts.
-You will be amazed at how much they can do once you start introducing them to various craft items.
-This class will help children to develop creativity, ingenuity, and ways of understanding the world surrounding them.
+We all know that toddlers and preschoolers LOVE doing arts and crafts.
+You will be amazed at how much they can do once you start introducing them to things such as crayons and markers.
+This class will help children to develop creativity, ingenuity, and a sense of expression through art.

 Creative art activities can help children in all areas of development.
 Child care providers should plan creative activities with the child’s overall development in mind.
-Here are some ways that art activities can support young children’s development.
+Here are some ways that art activities can support a young child’s development:

 Art activities support children’s large and small muscle development, as well as their eye-hand coordination.
-Using crayons, markers and paint brushes help children practice the fine motor control they will need for writing later on.
+Using crayons, markers, and paintbrushes can help children practice and train in the control of their fine motor skills.
+They will need these for writing later on in their development.

-When children work together in the art area, they learn to share, to interact with others, to be responsible for cleanup, and to put materials away.
-These are positive and significant changes in social learning.
+When children work together in the art area, they learn to share, interact with others, be responsible for cleanup, and put materials away.
+These are positive and significant activities in social learning.

 Young children can learn the names of colors and shapes through creative art activities.
-They find out what happens when they mix two primary colors to get a secondary color.
+They can also discover what happens when they mix two primary colors: secondary colors!

 Through creative art, children may be able to represent experiences that they cannot verbalize.
-They may draw pictures out of proportion, exaggerating things that are important to them.
-When we value children’s creativity, we help them feel valued as people, raising their self-esteem.
+They may also draw pictures out of proportion, exaggerating things that are important to them.
+When we value children’s creativity, we can better understand the child and we can help them feel valued as people, raising their self-esteem.